Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Technical Appendix

 \section{Technical Appendix}

-\subsection{Non-centered Parameterization}
+\subsection{Non-centered parameterization}

-To implement the Bayesian priors to achieve shrinkage in the TVP regression defined by Eq. \ref{eq: TVP_regression} and Eq. \ref{eq: state}, we use the non-centered parameterization proposed in \cite{fs_wagner}.
+To implement the Bayesian priors to achieve shrinkage in the TVP regression defined by Eq. (\ref{eq: TVP_regression}) and Eq. (\ref{eq: state}), we use the non-centered parameterization proposed in \cite{fs_wagner}.
 Intuitively speaking, this allows us to move the process innovation variances into the observation equation and discriminate between a time-invariant and a time-varying part of the model.
-The non-centered parameterization of the model is given by:
+The non-centered parameterization of the model is given by: where the $j$th element in $\bm \tilde{\bm \beta}_{t+h}$ is given by $\tilde{\beta}_{jt+h} = \frac{\beta_{jt+h}-\beta_{j0}}{v_j}$ for $j=1, \dots, M$.